How to become a learning mentor

 - applying directly

-You could take a college course to help you get started in this career.
+You could do a college course to get some of the skills you'll need as a learning mentor.
 Courses include:

 - Level 2 Award in Mentoring